Collards Manual

 2.4 Templates

-method that accepts a content
+that take a content subclass

 A simple post template with next/prev navigation might be: